gramener/builderrors/README.md

 - Use **functions** for code repeated in different places (either in the same file or different files)
 - Use **function parameters** to handle minor variations in the repetition
 - Use **data structures** for larger variations.
 For example, create an array or dictionary that stores all the parameters that vary.
-Remember: you can use functions as values.
+Remember: you can use functions as values
 - Use **function generators** for extreme variations in code.
-Write a function to create and return a new function depending on your variation.
+Write a function to create and return a new function depending on your variation
 - Refactor the code and test _very carefully_.
-(Unit test cases help here.)
+(Unit test cases help here)
 - To ignore duplicates up to 100 lines, run `builderrors --duplicate-lines=100`
 - To skip this check, use `builderrors --skip-duplicate-lines` (e.g. if you need duplicate code for test cases)